 Choosing the best knee scooter could mean the difference between a sedentary lifestyle recovering from injuries or an active one nearly identical to the one you left before your injury or surgery.
 If you’re not sold by any of these scooters, you might also want to take a look at the best wheel chair instead.

 In determining the best knee scooter to buy, you should consider its wheel size/build, kneepad/handlebar adjustability, and steering angle.
 4-plus inch air-filled wheels provide the best uneven terrain support, with height-adjustable knee pads and handlebars helping users maintain a straight posture to reduce back and arm fatigue.
 The best knee scooters will be fully adjustable.
 Steering angles should incorporate a minimum of a 50 degree turning radius for better turning in tight corners.

 Weight capacity is very important, with most picks on our list accommodating 300 pounds or greater.
 Comfortable and contoured knee pads are a plus, helping reduce pressure during long walks.
 Three wheels also enable better turning, whereas four wheels provide enhanced stability for those with poor balance.
-Plus, the best knee scooter that suits you may be one that has a comfortable ride both on indoor and outdoor surfaces so you can get your daily tasks done.
+Plus, the ideal choice of knee scooter that suits you may be one that has a comfortable ride both on indoor and outdoor surfaces so you can get your daily tasks done.